UCO-IDEA/Experiential-Learning-Cookbook/ingredients.md

 **Faculty**

-* Previous experience with online and/or virtual environments required
+* Faculty should have previous experience with online and/or virtual environments required
-* They should have ideas for developing good virtual experiential learning assignments
+* Faculty should have ideas for developing good virtual experiential learning assignments
-* They should structure assignments around a virtual experiential learning activity
+* Faculty should structure assignments around a virtual experiential learning activity

 **Logistics**